-Master's in Theology (MTh) General Theology One Year Full-time / Taught Masters
+Master's Degree in Theology General Theology One Year Full-time

-Programme Co-ordinator: The Dean of Postgraduate Studies
+Course Director: The Director of Postgraduate Studies

 The minimum entry requirement is a primary degree in which Theology comprises at least an equal joint honours component.
 Candidates should have obtained at least Second Class Honours, Grade I overall, and Second Class Honours, Grade I in Theology.
 An interview will be part of the admission process.
 The Faculty of Theology may also accept applicants whom it deems to have achieved an equivalent standard.
 Applicants whose first language is not English will be required to satisfy the English language requirements.